IBM/build-an-elearning-portal-with-watson-media/README.md

   </details>

-## 7. Run the Application.
+  ## 8. Run the Application.

-  * Open your web browser and visit the app URL.
-You will be redirected to `/admin` .
-Here enter the Client ID that you previously copied. and click **Authorize.**
+  * Open your web browser and visit the app URL obtained in step 7.

+  * You will be redirected to `/admin` .
+Here enter the Client ID that you previously copied in step 6, and click **Authorize Access to Videos** as shown in the screenshot.
   ![admin_auth](doc/src/images/admin_auth.png)

 >Note: `/admin` page is to be accessed by the API owner who is giving the permission for the application to use the API and access the channel content.
 The application is accessible only if the person authorizes the application using the credentials permitted.